-Please consider supporting us by snagging our Greatest Hits eBook.
+Please consider supporting us by snagging our Greatest Hits eBook or audio book.

 At 1609 hours a fearsome force suddenly and violently shredded large sections of the glider.
 The instructor later recalled a “very loud bang” and a distressingly “draughty” cockpit.
 Dazed and briefly unconscious, he realised that “something was seriously amiss... requiring unpleasant and decisive action.”